-17. We provide support to YAS staff, past and present, who face crisis or hardship.
-In 2016/17 we began to work in partnership with The Ambulance Service Charity (TASC), to promote the benefits available to YAS staff through that organisation.
-Our Fundraiser referred 6 individuals who received support.
-In addition we awarded £770 of support to staff in need.
+18. We provide support to YAS staff, past and present, who face crisis or hardship.
+We made one award to a colleague in 2017.
+We funded prizes for a YAS colleague fitness initiative to improve health and wellbeing.
+We continued to work closely with The national Ambulance Service Charity (TASC), to promote the benefits available to YAS staff through that organisation which has access to a wide range of services and support funded through their own donars.